MicrosoftDocs/SupportArticles-docs/support/azure/devops/git-clone-push-operation-failing-devops-repo.md

 ## Cause 2: Git uses a local self-signed certificate

-If Git is using a local self-signed certificate, you may see the error "SSL certificate problem: unable to get local issuer certificate."
+If Git is using a local self-signed certificate, you might see the error "SSL certificate problem: unable to get local issuer certificate."

 ### Solution 1: Disable the TLS/SSL verification